Load audio data

 import auditok

-# split returns a generator of AudioRegion objects
+# `split` returns a generator of AudioRegion objects

-audio_regions = auditok.split(
+audio_events = auditok.split(

 "audio.wav",

-min_dur=0.2, # minimum duration of a valid audio event in seconds
+min_dur=0.2, # Minimum duration of a valid audio event in seconds

-max_dur=4, # maximum duration of an event
+max_dur=4, # Maximum duration of an event

-energy_threshold=55 # threshold of detection
+energy_threshold=55 # Detection threshold

 )